fabcontigiani/esp-mdf/README.md

 * **More reliable transmission**: The transmission and data flow control between two devices are more reliable.
 Also, unicast, multicast and broadcast transmissions are supported.

-* **Large network capacity**: ESP-WIFI-MESH takes the form of a tree topology, so one single device can connect to 10 devices at maximum, and an entire network can have over 1,000 nodes.
+* **Large network capacity**: ESP-WIFI-MESH takes the form of a tree topology, so one single device can connect to 10 devices at maximum, and an entire network can have over 1,000 nodes (theoretically, your mileage may vary).

 * **Wider transmission coverage**: The transmission distance between two devices is 30 m through walls, and 200 m without any obstacles in between (relevant to ESP32-DevKitC).
     * **Smart Home**: Even if there are only three to five devices in your home, they can form a network and communicate with one another through walls.
     * **Street light**: If ESP-WIFI-MESH is used for the street lighting scenario, two long-distance devices can communicate with each other.

-* **High transmission speed**: For Wi-Fi transmission, the speed can reach up to 10 Mbps.
+* **High transmission speed**: For Wi-Fi transmission, the speed can reach up to **10 Mbps**.
     * **Environment Control System**: Directly transfers the raw data collected by sensors and analyzes mass data for calibration of algorithms, thereby improving sensors' accuracy.
     * **Background Music System**: Both audio and video transmissions are supported.